A creature molded of river clay,

 will it not always be a creature thick, slow,

-heavy and cumbersome, pliable and impotent?
+cumbersome, pliable and impotent?

 Only the breath God gave it – only the breath.